faranbutt/Data-Engineering-Capstone-Project/README.md

 - **PySpark**: Python API for Apache Spark used for large-scale batch processing of data.
 - **Confluent Kafka**: Distributed streaming platform used for real-time data processing and event streaming.
 - **Docker Compose**: Tool for defining and running multi-container Docker applications.
 Used to run Mage.ai and Confluent Kafka services.
+- **Looker**: Business intelligence and data visualization platform used to create dashboards and reports.

 ## Project Structure